HOME | RESOURCES | CLUB HALO | GET IN TOUCH

 ⬜ How have they dealt with complaints in the past.

-To demonstrate that you, as an employer are taking reasonable steps, will rely upon on documentation of all actions you take to prevent sexual harassment.
+To demonstrate that you, as an employer, are taking reasonable steps, are you able to provide documentation of the steps you have taken to prevent sexual harassment?

 We’re still awaiting final guidance but can expect that much larger organisations will come under much more scrutiny, so until there is concrete guidance, I would advise your action plan to implement this before 26th October should include: